The waterfalls route

 Yes, but most travelers focus on 4–6 waterfalls that match their style and timing.

-Do I need a guide?
+Do YOU need a guide?

 No. Most are accessible independently.
 Private tours are optional but recommended if you are short on time.